 This pattern was originally designed and used as another block or square for a baby afghan or baby quilt.

-On bibs, consider centering this heart, then cross stitch smaller hearts extending to the left and right.
+On bibs, consider centering this apple, then cross stitch smaller ones extending to the left and right.
 Or, stitch this design to the left or right edge, and add the child's name.
 Flip the design and cross stitch two facing one another, with little hearts or the name across the middle.

 Stitch Count: 21 high x 23 wide